Sourdough Discard Hamburger Slider Buns

 - If you want the buns to be fresh out of the oven when consumed, pull the dough out of the fridge 2.5-3 hours before you want to serve them.

-- Now, divide the dough using a bench scraper and brown rice flour (the flour reduces stickiness, and this dough is pretty sticky!).
+- Now, divide the dough using a bench scraper and all-purpose flour (the flour reduces stickiness, and this dough is pretty sticky!).
 For mini sliders, divide into 18 small balls, weighing about 50g each.
 For regular-sized buns, divide into 9 balls, weighing about 100g each.

 - Shape each dough ball and place on a parchment-covered sheet tray.
 They will all fit on one sheet tray, so space them out accordingly.